We are a covenant community nurturing the whole child to love God, love learning, and serve others.

 12. We believe that God has ordained marriage as the union between one biological man and one biological woman.

-14. We believe that in doctrinal issues there must be unity in the essentials (as defined by 1 – 13) and love in the non-essentials.
+14. We believe that in doctrinal issues there must be unity in the essentials (as defined by 1-13) and liberty in the non-essentials, and in all things love.

 Who is Charlotte Mason?